Network / System Administrator, General Office Salary

 Popular Skills for Network / System Administrator, General Office

-General Office Network Administrators report using a large range of skills on the job.
-Most notably, skills in Cisco Networking, Windows 2003 Server, VMware ESX, and IT Security & Infrastructure are correlated to pay that is above average, with boosts between 6 percent and 8 percent.
-Skills that seem to negatively impact pay include Microsoft Word, Internet Information Server, and Windows NT / 2000 / XP Networking.
-Those educated in Microsoft Active Directory tend to be well versed in Help Desk / Desktop Support (Tier 2) and IT Security & Infrastructure.
+General Office Network Administrators seem to require a rather large skill set.
+Most notably, skills in Cisco Networking, Windows 2003 Server, IT Security & Infrastructure, and Windows NT / 2000 / XP Networking are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
+Skills that pay less than market rate include Microsoft Word, Help Desk / Desktop Support, and Internet Information Server.
+Most people skilled in Microsoft Active Directory are similarly competent in Help Desk / Desktop Support (Tier 2) and IT Security & Infrastructure.

 Pay by Experience Level for Network / System Administrator, General Office